vitaly-t/pg-promise/README.md

     });
 ```

-An inline version gets simpler, because the factory function doesn't need to declare
-parameter `t`, as it is available from the container:
+An inline version gets simpler, because it can reuse parameter `t` from the container:

 ```javascript
 db.tx(function (t) {